Livia Bitton-Jackson

-Livia Bitton-Jackson (born February 28, 1931) is an author and a Holocaust survivor.

-She was born as Elli L. Friedmann in Samorin, Czechoslovakia, She was 13 years old when she, her mother, father, aunt and brother Bubi, were taken to Ghetto Nagymagyar.
-Eventually, they were transported to Auschwitz, the largest German concentration camp, where her brother and aunt were separated from Livia and her mother.
-Her aunt perished but her brother survived.
+Livia Bitton-Jackson (February 28, 1931 – May 17, 2023) was an author of Hungarian-Slovak origin and a Holocaust survivor.
+She was born as Friedmann Elvira, Elli L. Friedmann in Samorin, Czechoslovakia, She was 13 years old when she, her mother, father, aunt and brother Bubi, were taken to Ghetto Nagymagyar.
+Eventually, they were transported to Auschwitz, the largest German concentration camp.
+Her aunt and father perished in the Holocaust, but her mother and brother survived.
 She, her mother and brother were liberated in 1945.
-Bitton-Jackson came to the U.S. on a refugee boat in 1951 to join Bubi, who was studying in New York.
+Bitton-Jackson came to the U.S. with her mother on a refugee boat in 1951 to join Bubi, who was studying in New York.
 She then studied at New York University, from which she received a Ph.D. in Hebrew Culture and Jewish History.
-She also wrote her 1997 memoir I Have Lived a Thousand Years.

 Early life

-Elli was born in Samorin, on February 28, 1931, the second child to Laura and Markus Friedmann, but in 1938, Hungarian troops occupied Samorin, renaming it Somorja.
+Elli was born in Samorin, on February 28, 1931, the second child to Laura and Markus Friedmann.
+Samorin was a historical Hungarian town called Somorja, which was annexed to Czechoslovakia after the First World War.
+The majority of the population, including Friedman's family, was bi-cultural and spoke both Hungarian and Slovak.
+Due to the First Vienna Award in 1938, Somorja was reassigned to Hungary.
 In Somorja, the segregation of Jews began rapidly when the Germans invaded Hungary in 1944.
 Jews were prohibited from entering theaters, restaurants, grocery stores, and other public places.
 Two months into the German occupation, all the Jews in that area were moved to Ghetto Nagymagyar.
 In Ghetto Nagymagyar, all men between the ages of 18 and 45, her father included, were sent to a forced labor camp in Komárom, some 50 mi from the ghetto.
 Two weeks after her father was taken, Bitton-Jackson, her aunt, mother, and brother were removed from the ghetto and taken to Dunajska Streda, a town in Slovakia and then to Auschwitz, the largest concentration camp built by the Germans in occupied Poland.
 She and her mother stayed there for ten days.
 In June 1944, Bitton-Jackson and her mother were transferred, along with 500 other women, to Plaszow, a forced labor camp near Kraków.
 There, their work consisted of planierung - leveling off a hilltop in preparation for construction.
 If they did not work properly, or violated any rule, they would be beaten by their Kapo or his assistants.
 After two months at Plaszow, they returned to Auschwitz.
 She was 13 at the time.